netx-as/docs/docs/ddos/ddos-guard.md

 ##### Default value

-If log-level is not provided, `log-level info` is a default value.
+If `log-level` is not provided, `info` is the default value.

 ---

 ## Configuring BGP Flowspec Reporting

-Basic bgp configuration used for filter reporting using bgp flowspec.
+Basic BGP configuration is used for filter reporting via BGP Flowspec.
-It is possible to switch to the bgp context using `bgp` command.
+Switch to the BGP context using the `bgp` command.

 ### Context

-`bgp` command has own subcontext.
-It is possible to switch to the subcontext using the following command.
+The `bgp` command has its own subcontext.
+Switch to the subcontext using the following command:

 ```
 netx# ddos-guard bgp